-The OTI Program Assistant is a member of one of the Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI's Regional Teams in the Field Programs Division (FPD), reports to the OTI Regional Team Leader or his/her designee, and is based in Washington, DC.
-OTI currently has five regional teams as part of its Field Programs Division (FPD): Afghanistan/Pakistan (Af/Pak), Asia, Middle East (ME), Africa (AFR), and Latin America and Caribbean (LAC).
+The OTI Program Manager is a member of one of DCHA/OTI's Regional Teams in the Field Programs Division (FPD), reports to the OTI Regional Team Leader or his/her designee, and is based in Washington, DC.
+OTI currently has five regional teams as part of its Field Programs Division (FPD): Asia, Africa (AFR), Afghanistan/Pakistan (Af/Pak), Latin America and Caribbean (LAC), and Middle East (ME).
 OTI's Regional Teams are responsible for all program implementation-related activity in the specific region.

-The Program Assistant's principal responsibility is to assist one of OTI's regional teams in the management of existing country programs and participates in new country program assessments as the need arises.
+The Program Manager's principal responsibility is to assist one of OTI's regional teams in the administration and management of existing country programs and participate in new country program assessments as the need arises.
 This is a program-funded USPSC position, which OTI anticipates will focus approximately 80% of time on country program implementation, and approximately 20% of time on strategic planning and program development.